 From: [email protected]

 As many of you are aware, our past two quarterlies each outperformed the previous two combined.
 However, the Spring quarterly has, in short, crushed the past three.
-We have never seen profits expand to these heights.
 Please know that leadership appreciates each of your contributions and expects the next quarterly to perform even better!

 All of us except Luiz.

-I had an idea to melt through the Luiz’s protective layer of off-putting autonomy, and I set my mind to it the next Wednesday following the quarterly results.
-It would begin quite simply by inviting him to lunch with the rest of us, then getting to know him and proving to him that he could be his true, authentic self around us.
+I had an idea to melt through his off-putting autonomy, and I set my mind to it the next Wednesday.
+It would begin quite simply by inviting him to lunch with the rest of us.
+By getting to know him, I could prove that he could be his true, authentic self around us becauase we are a team.
+That’s important.
 That if he had some opinion to share, he could.
 This was critical, as Luiz did great work but adhered to his job description with no drive to excel.
 For us to outdo the last quarterly, we’d need everyone performing with a growth mindset.

 “Hey-y-y man,” I said, leaning without resting any weight on the frosted, clear plastic of his cubicle and enunciating each “y.”
 I didn’t look at him, per se, for the intensity of his eyes might throw me off balance.